Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 You’ve probably seen baristas steadily pouring hot water in circles over a cone of grounds floating on top of single-serve carafes.
 That is pour over coffee brewing in action, which refers to any brewing method where hot water is manually “poured over” the grounds.

 The pour over method is an intricate and manual way of brewing coffee.
-The process itself isn’t that difficult (as you’ll learn) but it does require focus.
+The process itself isn’t that difficult (as you’ll learn) but requires focus.
 The manual pouring process puts the barista in complete control over the process.
 That creates infinite ways to bring out different flavors in a single cup of coffee.

-Pour over coffee is also called filter coffee, but I find it’s nothing like the automatic drip machine.
-The coffee should be a completely manual brew process where you get to watch the water steadily run through the coffee beans.
+Pour over coffee is also called filter coffee, but it’s nothing like the drip machine.
+It’s a completely manual brew process where you get to watch the water steadily run through the coffee beans.
 The barista has full control when making pour over coffee.
 The manual pour allows the brewer to control exactly how and where the water is dosed over the grounds.
 The coffee gets more evenly and properly saturated than a coffee pot, where there’s a small nozzle dumping water in one area (why coffee pots manage to taste simultaneously bitter and weak).

 Pour over coffee brings out the delicate and flavorful notes without the bitter aftertaste.
-You’re more likely to notice all the flavors listed on the bag, and the filter strains fines to create a “clean” mouth feel.
-This nuanced flavor profile is why some coffee shops (like Blue Bottle) overwhelmingly brew pour over coffee.
+You’re more likely to notice those flavors notes on the coffee bag, and the filter strains grounds for “clean” mouth feel.
+This nuanced flavor profile is why some coffee shops (like Blue Bottle) only brew pour over coffee.

 Pour over coffee originated in the early 1900s with Mellita Benz, but it has become popular only recently.
 Research firms noticed the growth in pour over brewing years ago alongside the rise of third-wave coffee (we like to call it craft coffee).
-Google search trends for pour over coffee have only doubled since then.
+We found interest has doubled since then.
 The attention makes sense given the vibrant flavor of pour over coffee compared to automatic machines.

 There are many pour over devices to choose from, including V60, Chemex, Kalita Wave, Melitta, and BeeHouse to name the most popular ones (you can find all the methods here).